 Q: What is the difference between UVA and UVB rays?

-A: UVB rays cause sunburns and play a key role in developing skin cancer (for more info on skin cancer read our blog post with Skin Bosses).
+A: UVB rays cause sunburns and play a key role in developing skin cancer.
 A sunscreen’s SPF number refers mainly to the amount of UVB protection it provides.
 UVA rays cause skin damage that leads to tanning as well as skin aging and wrinkles.
 It’s important to look for the words “broad spectrum” on the label, which means the product has ingredients that can protect you from UVA as well as UVB rays.

 In order to fully protect your skin, we recommend a medical-grade vitamin C serum, like SkinCeuticals CE Ferulic, to ensure your skin is being protected from both UVA and UVB rays.